tarotene/iterative-methods/README.md

 This repository is provided for demonstrating several *iterative* algorithms (e.g, Jacobi, SOR, CG, etc.) which mainly solve a system of linear equations with the form Ax = b.

-Actual implementations are based on the textbook "Templates for the Solution of Linear Systems" written by R.Barrett et al. For more detail, please see the netlib link: http://www.netlib.org/templates/templates.pdf.
+Actual implementations are based on the textbook "Templates for the Solution of Linear Systems" written by R.Barrett et al. For more detail, please see [the article](http://www.netlib.org/templates/templates.pdf).

 Currently we have completed up to three *stationary* methods: